-Culdocentesis is a diagnostic procedure to remove abnormal fluid from behind your vagina in your cul-de-sac or pouch of Douglas.
-It’s not as widely used as it once was, but can help diagnose infection or medical conditions.
+Culdocentesis is a diagnostic procedure to remove abnormal fluid from behind your vagina in the cul-de-sac (pouch of Douglas).
+It’s not as widely used as it once was, but it can help diagnose infections or medical conditions.

 Advertisement